-(1) An employment record; including the employee's job application, resume,

-- (2) A signed copy of the employee's acknowledgment of receiving a copy of the personnel policies and procedures manual; and the performance standard for the position the employee occupies. - (3) Election form to disclose or keep confidential, the employee's home address and home telephone number. - (4)(3) All personnel action forms, including: - a.
-Performance evaluations. - Promotions or transfers. - c.
-Salary rate changes. - d.
+- (2) An employment record; including the employee's job application, resume, A signed copy of the employee's acknowledgment of receiving a copy of the personnel policies and procedures manual; and the performance standard for the position the employee occupies. - (3) All personnel action forms, including: - a.
+Performance evaluations. - b.
+Promotions or transfers. - Salary rate changes. - d.
 Disciplinary action taken.
 The employee will be asked to sign the disciplinary action form.
-If the employee refuses to sign this form; the City Manager, or designee, will so state. - (5)(4) Any information the employee wants included in response to the above actions. - (6)(5) Records of citations for excellence or awards for good performance. - leave accrual and of leave usage are kept for employees by the department headCity Manager, or designee..
-Leave balances are on the official record to reflect any remaining leave to which an employee is entitled.
-Employees may check with the Finance Director of Administrative Services or designee, to obtain information regarding their current leave usage. - (8)(6) Record of any other pertinent information affecting the employee's status. - C. Employee Information/Change of Employee Status.
+If the employee refuses to sign this form; the City Manager, or designee, will so state. - (4) Any information the employee wants included in response to the above actions. - (5) Records of citations for excellence or awards for good performance. - (6) Record of any other pertinent information affecting the employee's status. - C. Employee Information/Change of Employee Status.
 Employees should ensure that personal employee information in their personnel files is current and accurate.
-Employee information (any change in number of dependents, marital status, address, email address telephone number, etc.) should be updated by notifying the Finance Director or Assistant City Managercompleting an Employee Information/Change of Status Form and giving it to the City Manager, or designee, to file in their personnel file.
+Employee information (, marital status, address, email address, telephone number, etc.) should be updated by notifying the Finance Director or Assistant City Manager. - D. Giving References.
+South Ogden City limits information in a reference to the following: - a.
+Verification that the employee worked, full-time or part-time, for South Ogden City during a stated period. - b.
+A description of the position held. - c.
+Verification that the employee achieved a given salary range.